 There is some confusion between love for one’s self versus conceit.
 Arrogance is built on the foundation of feeling superior to others.
-Caring for one’s self is not about measuring yourself against people’s lives, achievements or financial success.
+Caring for one’s self is not about measuring yourself against people’s lives, achievements, or financial success.
 It has nothing to do with other people.
 It has everything to do with you placing a value on you.

 Self-love Starts with You!

 Sometimes we place far too much value on appearances.
 We feel that if we look a certain way, we are important.
 We are worthy of love and attention because of our exteriors.
-The only problem with love based on the surface is that all loved returned is based on what you look like, not who you are.
+The only problem with love based on the surface is that all love returned is based on what you look like, not who you are.
 People may be drawn to you, but do they really know you?
 When you love yourself, you give the world more than a nice exterior.
 You give them your light and personality.
 You give yourself and the world someone special to know.

-The Power of Forgiveness
+Self-Love and The Power of Forgiveness

 There is nothing wrong with being ambitious.
 There is nothing wrong with setting goals.
-There is something terribly wrong when we punish ourselves because of our mistakes for a life time.
+There is something terribly wrong when we punish ourselves because of our mistakes for a lifetime.
 In short, we must find the grace within to forgive ourselves for the mistakes we make.
 We cannot expect or demand perfection of others, or even ourselves.

 Self-love for the Present

-There is always the fear that we may love or ourselves too much or that we may think too highly of ourselves.
+There is always the fear that we may love ourselves too much or that we may think too highly of ourselves.
 Yet, when you find inner peace, when you find love for who and what you are that is real and based on positive things, arrogance is not an issue.
-The balance crated in self-love has a way of allowing you to be the best person you can be.
+The balance created in self-love has a way of allowing you to be the best person you can be.
 This does not mean being perfect.
 It means being you and happy about who and what you are.